AlgoMaster Logo

 Intuition

-The first thing that comes to mind is to handle this in two phases.
-First, walk through both strings in lockstep for as long as both have characters.
-During this phase, we alternate: one character from word1, one from word2.
-Once the shorter string runs out, we just append whatever is left from the longer one.
+Handle the merge in two phases.
+First, walk through both strings together for as long as both have characters, alternating one character from word1 and one from word2.
+Once the shorter string runs out, append whatever remains from the longer one.

-This mirrors how you'd naturally describe the process out loud: "Take turns picking from each string until one runs out, then dump the rest."
+This matches the plain description of the task: take turns picking from each string until one runs out, then append the rest.

 Algorithm